 If installing brand new kitchen equipment is a part of your renovation plans, you can expect this to account for roughly 75% of your entire budget..
 With walk-in freezers going for anywhere between $10,000-$30,000, exhaust fans running anywhere between $15,000 and $50,000 – the total cost of equipment can reach anywhere from $30,000 to $100,000.
 That does not even take into account any installation fees, such as new gas lines which may run upwards of $10,000.

-Of course, working with an existing kitchen space will dramatically reduce renovation costs, although you will still be required to ensure all features are functioning to code.
+Of course, working with an existing kitchen space will dramatically reduce renovation costs.
+However, you will still be required to ensure all features are functioning to code.

 The Dining Room

 Depending on the desired aesthetic for your restaurant, designing your dining room for optimal comfort and enjoyment does not necessarily have to break the bank.
-For example, repurposing or exposing existing features such as cement floors, rustic brickwork or ceiling beams can reduce your renovation costs while offering a unique and authentic style personalized to your location.
+For example, repurposing or exposing existing features such as cement floors, rustic brickwork or ceiling beams can reduce your renovation costs.
+Additionally, it will offer a unique and authentic style personalized to your location.

 For a tight budget, you can certainly opt for inexpensive upgrades such as a new paint job, dining hall layout, new upholstery for booths and/or chairs, modern table settings and/or fresh decorative elements such as new light fixtures or artwork.

 Finally, ensure that you are hiring the right people to handle trade-related tasks.
-From contractors to plumbers, electricians to painters – having quality professionals with industry experience on your side will not only give you the best quality for your money, but also get your restaurant open to enthusiastic patrons as efficiently as possible.
+Contractors, plumbers, electricians, painters, you name it.
+Having quality professionals with industry experience on your side will give you the best quality for your money.
+Moreover, it will get your restaurant open to enthusiastic patrons as efficiently as possible.